Reef-Catchments-Science-Partnership/2025_Wilson_ML-Hydrograph-prediction/README.md

 # Data Availablity
-Data used in this study was accessed from the Queensland Government's Water Monitoring Information Portal using this link https://water-monitoring.information.qld.gov.au/
+Data used in this study was accessed from the Queensland Government's Water Monitoring Information Portal https://water-monitoring.information.qld.gov.au/

 Sites that were used in this study were as follows:
 ## 113006A Tully River at Euramo
 - Discharge